News from the Trust

 Trevor Swinburne

 Trevor Swinburne began his long goalkeeping career as an apprentice with Sunderland in the late 1960s and finished it with the Imps 20 years later.
 During his time at Sunderland he was understudy to Jim Montgomery and made several first team appearances before moving on to Carlisle United in the summer of 1977.
-Trevor made over 250 first team appearances for Carlisle during his six years with the club and was an ever-present in their team which won promotion to the old Second Division in 1981-82.
-He then played for Brentford and Leeds United before signing for City in February 1986 as a replacement for Stuart Naylor.
+Trevor made over 250 first team appearances for Carlisle and then played for Brentford and Leeds United before signing for City in February 1986.
 Trevor made regular appearances for the Imps until retiring in the summer of 1987.
-He was the first chairman of the Lincoln City Former Players Association when it was formed in 2017 and was a key figure in developing the organisation.
+He is a member of the Former Players Association committee and was the Association’s first chairman when it was formed in 2017.

 Debut vs Blackpool, away 25 February 1986